How To Handle Itchy Menopause Skin

-According to the Women’s Health Network, if your skin is not only dry but has a yellowish tinge and is cold to the touch, you might want to ask your doctor to check your thyroid.
+If your skin is not only dry but has a yellowish tinge and is cold to the touch, you might want to ask your doctor to check your thyroid.
 If you find you are often too cold or too hot, and you’re experiencing unexplained changes in body weight, these can also be indicators of a thyroid imbalance that may need medical care.

 Diabetes and kidney disease can also cause dry, itchy skin, so if you have a family history or other risk factors for either of those diseases, or if you're concerned at all you may be experienceing either diabetes or kidney issues, please get in touch with a doctor right away.

 How is my dry skin cause diagnosed?

 Usually a doctor can tell you if it's dry skin simply by looking.
 If there's a concern over diabetes or kidney disease, your doc may ask for a blood test.
 Allergy tests can rule out an allergic reaction; and your doctor may order a skin biopsy if they suspect eczema or other skin conditions.

 How can I treat my dry, itchy menopause skin?*